thatstoasty/prism/README.md

 - Add suggestion logic for commands.
 - Autocomplete generation.
-- Commands without children can be created at compile time, but those with them cannot.
-Perhaps I can find a way to make this work.
 - Add persistent flag mutually exclusive and required together checks back in.
 - Typed arguments.
-- Once the stdlib supports reading from stdin (currently only supports readline and read_until_delimiter), reading args from stdin will be updated to support newlines.
+- Once the stdlib supports reading from stdin (currently only supports `readline` and `read_until_delimiter`), reading args from stdin will be updated to support newlines.

 ### Improvements

 - Tree traversal improvements.
 - For now, help functions will need to be set after the command is constructed.
 This is to help reduce cyclical dependencies, but I will work on a way to set these values in the constructor as the type system matures.
 - Once we have trait objects, use actual typed flags instead of converting values to and from strings.
-- - Update default help command to improve available commands and flags section.
+- Update default help command to improve available commands and flags section.
+   Commands without children can be created at compile time, but those with them cannot.
+Perhaps I can find a way to make this work.

 ## Bugs